 Just a little something goofy I put together tonight.
 I’ve had scans of an old vintage Dougram paper model kit book forever, and I finally decided to print them out and put them together.
 The first up was the Soltic Roundfacer.
 It is rather primitive by today’s standards, but you have to give the designers credit for trying.
 The other figures in the book are the Dougram, Blockhead, and Crab Gunner, and I will be trying them out soon.

 Welcome to Prometheus Rising Studios, the home of Ben Mininberg (Prometheum5)’s custom made toys, painted models, and other various works.
 Be sure to check out the latest progress on my efforts to create my own mecha toy line using my PP3DP UP!
 Mini 3D printer, the archive of my Killer Culture resin bacterial monster and robot figures, and all the models and custom painted toys I’ve done for customers.
 If you like what you see, drop me a line using the link on the side or swing by the Store site to purchase something fun.

-For more info about Prometheus Rising Heavy Industries and my 3D printing efforts, check out this interview I did with CollectionDX!
+For more info about Prometheus Rising Heavy Industries and my 3D printing efforts, click this post to check out this interview I did with CollectionDX!